ashish571/demo_public_repo/README.md

 <p/>

 <p>
 	Taking "Wikileaks", e.g., To Prevent it happening ever again, is Simple - Use My GITHub Personal Repo.
 Thats it So Simple, yet Highly Secure, yet Tight Fine Grained Access Control that too I will decide to whom to Give Access But At the Exact same time, this particular one, is just a public domain.
+Also, even if someone gets the password, there is no worry since, password alone is useless.
 So in short, lot of flexibility to support a variety of use cases including Unlimited Storage Space with Very Reasonable and Affordable Subscription (even by default, its way More than - So even Subscription is just Never needed).
 If you want to listen further, the list goes on, It's a Product of a Extreme CS Engineering yet very simple to end user!!
 <p/>